alik604/Notes/notes on Python for Data Analysis by Wes McKinney.markdown

-### A Saturday of robotics club, data science, or machine learning keeps being a arts major away
-#### no priority enrollment for CMPT is a death sentence (avg grad time for cmpt is 6 years)

 ### chpt 1: why python
 "Part of Python’s success in scientific computing is the ease of integrating C, C++, and FORTRAN code.
 Most modern computing environments share a similar set of legacy